diwash007/PDF-Dark-Mode/CONTRIBUTING.md

 7. Cick on Create pull request.

-## Setup the project in your Local Mahine:
+## Setup the project in your Local Machine:

 ### Download project from Github